Midnight Rain: Background and release

-Taylor Swift announced her tenth original studio album, Midnights, at the 2022 MTV Video Music Awards on August 28; its title and cover artwork were released shortly after via social media.
-She conceived Midnights as a collection of songs about her nocturnal ruminations, detailing a wide range of emotions such as regret, lust, nostalgia, contentment, and self-loathing.
-The standard album was produced by Swift and Jack Antonoff, as a result of the two experimenting with music while their partners were both shooting for a film in Panama.

-The album's track listing was revealed via a thirteen-episode video series called Midnights Mayhem with Me on the platform TikTok, where each video contained the title of one track at a time.
+Taylor Swift conceived her tenth studio album, Midnights, as a collection of songs about inspired by her sleepless nights, detailing emotions like regret, lust, nostalgia, and self-loathing.
+She produced the album's standard edition with Jack Antonoff.
+Its track listing was revealed via a thirteen-episode video series called Midnights Mayhem with Me on the platform TikTok, where each video contained the title of one track at a time.
 The title of "Midnight Rain" was revealed in the episode posted on September 28, 2022.
 Republic Records released Midnights on October 21, 2022; "Midnight Rain" is sixth on the standard album's track listing.
-Swift performed "Midnight Rain" as part of the Midnights act on her sixth concert tour, the Eras Tour (2023–2024).
-Midway through the performance, Swift changed costume and appeared in a rhinestone bodysuit, as dancers performed a choreography using umbrellas.

 "Midnight Rain" debuted and peaked at number five on the Billboard Global 200; the track and four other Midnights songs made Swift the first artist to chart the entire top five the same week.
 In the United States, the track debuted and peaked at number five on the Billboard Hot 100.
 It was one of the Midnights tracks that made Swift the first artist to occupy the top 10 of the Hot 100 the same week and the woman with the most top 10 entries (40), exceeding Madonna (38).
 It reached the top five of charts in Australia, Canada, the Philippines, Malaysia, and Singapore; top 10 Vietnam and Portugal; and the 20 in South Africa and in Iceland.
 The track was certified gold in Spain and the United Kingdom, platinum in Brazil and Canada, and double platinum in Australia.